-The probate rules of British Columbia are fairly conservative in retaining more features of historical English probate practice than is the norm among the common law provinces.
+The probate rules of British Columbia are fairly conservative in retaining more features of historical English probate practice than those of most of the other common law provinces.
 The Project Committee has approached reform of the probate rules on the basis that the longevity of a particular feature of probate procedure is not justification in itself for retaining it.

-The historical division of probate matters into non-contentious and contentious business is somewhat confusing and not entirely functional, because both categories of matters deal with the same subject-matter, namely the validity of wills and the right to represent an estate.
+The historical division of probate matters into non-contentious and contentious business is somewhat confusing and not entirely functional, because both categories of matters deal with the same subject-matter, namely the validity of wills and judicial recognition or confirmation of the right to represent and administer an estate.
 In British Columbia the distinction has been considerably blurred for reasons mentioned above.
 Preserving the distinction contributes little to an understanding of grants of representation and estate-related litigation.